 - A tall and thin body frame, long and slender fingers, and long arms and legs.

 - Chest-wall deformities, such as a breast bone (sternum) that is caved in (indented) or sticking out (protruding).
 If the breast bone is indented, it may also be very narrow.

 - Disproportionate growth, meaning people with Marfan syndrome are usually very tall.
-This may be especially noticeable in children, because they may be much taller than other children their own age.

 - Flat feet.

 - Loose joints (called joint laxity) or being double jointed.

 - Shortened muscles, tendons, and ligaments (called contracture).